tinybirdco/tinybird-org-metrics-exporter/README.md

 8. Done!

 - Note: The dashboard is not perfect, it's just a quickstart to get you started.
-- Note: It uses the OpenMetrics configuration in this repo, using as job name `tinybird_org_metrics`.

 ![Datadog dashboard example](./assets/img/datadog.png)